Subscribe to Source Datasets on BigQuery

 chain,

-from `optimism_superchain_raw_onchain_data.transactions`
+FROM `optimism_superchain_raw_onchain_data.transactions`

 dt >= '2024-10-01'

-and to_address in (
+AND to_address IN (

 "0x5ff137d4b0fdcd49dca30c7cf57e578a026d2789",